karma4u101/Templating-With-Twitter-Bootstrap/README.md

 One of Lift's many great features is it's clean and flexible templating system.
-For convenience and to give some styling to Lift and it's templates Lift comes by default, at this writing, bundled with [blueprint](http://blueprintcss.org/) as hooked up CSS framework here you will see blueprint replaced by another very popular and feature rich toolkit.
+For convenience and to give some styling to Lift and it's templates Lift comes by default, at this writing, bundled with [blueprint](http://blueprintcss.org/) as hooked up CSS framework, here you will see blueprint replaced by another very popular and feature rich toolkit.

 Improvements, contributions and suggestions are welcome!